[Article written in June 2016, using the outcome of the Brexit vote to drive home a point for us all.]

 Anyone who knows me will testify that my first, and biggest, message to salespeople is that if you want to sell something, people must like you.
 My second message is that you can't fake it: what you say and how you behave must reflect what you actually believe.
 And my third message is that we're all salespeople (more of that later).

-So now we're out of the EU... or headed that way... for better or worse.
+So we're out of the EU ... for better or worse.
 And the Remain camp blew it because we didn't like them.
 It wasn't a positive campaign, and I don't think we can call 51.9% against 48.1% any kind of decisive majority.
 But while everyone was saying "just give us some facts", it seemed that campaigners refused to answer questions, preferring to focus on personalities and laughable conclusions about the consequences.
 In this climate, the decision ended up being swung, in a tiny but enormously significant way, by whom we disliked the least.

 That's democracy for you.
 But if it's government for the people, by the people, then leaders need to get out of their bubble and actually relate to the rest of us.
 Then we might actually like them.
 I'm not getting political here, just using it as an example for all of us.

 Obviously, it was always about much more than one man on each side, but I think that looking at the leaders brings home a point.
-But before I start, why is it that most people call Boris by his first name and Cameron by his last name?
-As our good friends across the Atlantic say...
+However, before I start, why is it that most people call Boris Johnson by his first name and David Cameron by his last name?
+As our friends in the USA say...
 Go figure...

 A lesson from Cameron: how NOT to be liked

-First off, I'd better say that I believe that Cameron is passionate about doing good, about wanting his time as PM to be seen as beneficial to our country.
-I think he cares, and deeply.
-But that's not enough.
+First off, I'd better say that I believe that Cameron wants his time as PM to be seen as beneficial to our country.
+I think he has his beliefs about what he wants.
+I think he cares, but that's not enough.

 And for sure, he WANTED to be liked.
 Just look at how he tried.
 The trouble is, he tried too hard.
 Many would say he portrayed himself as someone he's not.
 He used advisers, focus groups and image consultants: his efforts were so typical of someone who wants to engage (without doubt, he REALLY wanted to buddy up to us) but is so far removed he hasn't the remotest idea.
 So he faked it.